-OK, so we’ve talked a little bit about the different kind of venues available and thought about your goals for showing your work.
-Today let’s chat a little about who goes to these venues and how each might meet your goals.
+We’ve talked a little bit about your goals for showing your work.
+Today let’s chat a little about who goes to different venues and how each might meet your goals.

 Most of the people attending quilt shows, the kind sponsored by quilt guilds, are quilters.
 Some are ginormous, huge, great big shows like the International Quilt Festival in Houston with over 50,000 attendees each year.
 Well, no. Only THAT show is that big.
 There are lots of other big shows and lots and lots and lots of other lovely local shows.
 In my experience, the majority of quilters who attend are traditional quilt makers.
 The others who attend usually come with a quilter.
 I show my work at some of these shows for the chance to win prize money, to get my work seen by people who might hire me to teach, to win a ribbon, and just to share with others that I KNOW will appreciate quilts.
 At a bigger show your work might be seen by a magazine editor or publisher.
 It happened to me.